Polish province overturns 'LGBT ideology free zone' | DW | 23.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The 2019 declaration in "opposition to LGBT ideology" was scrapped after the European Commission had suspended negotiations on providing post-pandemic funding to the province.
-Switeokryzskie was part of a wave of 100 cities and regions that declared themselves "LGBT free" on the urging of the ruling Law and Justice Party.
+The 2019 declaration in "opposition to LGBT ideology" was scrapped after the European Commission suspended negotiations on providing post-pandemic funding to the province.
+Switeokryzskie was part of a wave of 100 cities and regions that declared themselves "LGBT free" on the urging of the ruling Law and Justice party.

 While no councilors voted against the repeal of the designation, three abstained and 25 voted to support the repeal.